-India is the world’s largest democracy, with a population of 1.38 billion – by 2028, it’s predicted to overtake China as the most populated country in the world.
-Well-established as a global marketplace, India remains the leading destination for IT outsourcing, and is diversifying from its traditional base in customer call centers, internal help desk support and business process outsourcing to develop innovations in blockchain and artificial intelligence.
+India is the world’s largest democracy.
+Home to 1.4 billion people, it’s predicted to overtake China as the most populated country in the world by 2028.
+The global leader in IT outsourcing, India is diversifying from its traditional base in customer call centers, internal help desk support and business process outsourcing to take on innovation trends such as blockchain and artificial intelligence.

 Hindi and English are India's official languages, the legacy of a century under British rule.
 Most software engineers speak English, but accents may present a challenge.